 6) What is the review process for workshop papers?

 Answer: The Workshop Paper Review Committee will review abstracts in terms of significance to the field, strength of methodology/design, clarity of writing and relevance to the workshop.
 Reviews are not blind.

 7) What is the review process for discussion symposia?

-Answer: Discussion symposia are new this year.
-The President-Elect of NAREA, as the Program Chair, will work with the Chair of the Selected Papers and Symposia Committee to identify proposals that seem likely to engage a vigorous and useful discussion among attendees and to communicate fresh and interesting topics.
-We expect to have a few discussion symposia for NAREA 2018 and encourage creativity in formats and topics.
+Answer: The President-Elect of NAREA, as the Program Chair, will work with the Chair of the Selected Papers and Symposia Committee to identify proposals that seem likely to engage a vigorous and useful discussion among attendees and to communicate fresh and interesting topics.
+We encourage creativity in formats and topics.

 9) What information is required for the online submission of selected papers, discussion symposia, and workshop papers?